inmanta/examples/solutions-training/1-basic-deployment.md

 To tell the orchestrator what to do, we need to create a desired state for it to apply.
 We do this by creating a `project` (locally), which contains a `model` (you can see the top level of the model in the [main.cf](main.cf) file), `compiling` it, and `exporting` its `resources` to the orchestrator.
 For this training, the `project` already exists, this is the folder you are currently working one.
 An inmanta `project` is recognized by the  [project.yml file](https://docs.inmanta.com/community/dev/reference/projectyml.html#project-yml) at its root.

 1. Install the project, and its dependencies.
-Due to the specific setup of this project, you need to install the `srlinux_helper` module manually, as it is currently not released anywhere.
+Due to the specific setup of this project, you need to install the `srlinux_helper` module.
     ```console
     (env) $ pip install -e inmanta-module-srlinux-helper
     (env) $ inmanta project install